-TMI-1 is not TMI-2, which is highly contaminated, and the NPDES issued in 1977 was explicitly referred TO as an "interim agreement.
-(10) Based on publicly available submissions, TMI-2 did not submit Clean Water Act, Section 401 Certification documents.
+However, TMI-1 is not TMI-2, which is highly contaminated, and the NPDES issues in 1977 was explicitly referred as an "interim agreement.

+Based on publicly available evidence, TMI-2 did not submit the Clean Water Act, Section 401 Certification documents.
 (11) Silence on the part of the sponsor and regulator is a driving force behind the enactment of the Clean Water Act, Section 401.
 This was the very tool designed to defeat "fait accompli pollution."

-The forty-four year CWA Settlement is limited to the effluent, discharges, effluent quantity and temperature limitations, and restrictive conditions: 1) Effluent discharge from sewage treatment facilities; 2) Limitations regarding the Combined Mechanical Draft Cooling tower; 3) The amount and temperatures of the discharge; and clearly stated, 4) "We do not not certify that the applicant for an NPDES permit is now in compliance with our effluent limitations or permit requirements established pursuant to the Clean Streams Law, Act of June 22, 1937, P.L.,
+The forty-four year Settlement is limited to the following discharges, effluent limitations, and restrictive conditions: 1) Effluent discharge from sewage treatment facilities; 2) Limitations regarding the Combined Mechanical Draft Cooling tower; ,3) The amount and temperatures of the discharge; and, 4) "We do not not certify that the applicant for an NPDES permit is now in compliance with our effluent limitations or permit requirements established pursuant to the Clean Streams Law, Act of June 22, 1937, P/</ 1097, as amended, 35 P.S.
+691.1 or that such source is